 The All Saints ladies made utility pants a bona fide trend.
-It basically meant we all walked around with our knickers hanging out.
+It basically meant we all walked around with our underwear hanging out.

-Shiny satin dresses or maxi skirts (preferably cut on the bias) were the a-list go-to for red carpet glam, and it still is today… Well, pre-COVID when red carpets were actually still a thing anyway.
+Shiny satin dresses or maxi skirts (preferably cut on the bias) were the A-list go-to for red carpet glam, and it still is today… Well, pre-COVID when red carpets were actually still a thing anyway.
 In the 90s, Drew Barrymore sported hers with blonde pixie-cut.
-Maverick.
+What a maverick.